dennisXZX/reading-list/README.md

 Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), I would like to challenge myself to make reading part of my hobbies.

-## Recommendation Is Warmly Welcomed

-Please don't hesitate to recommend any books you think are worthy of a read.
-Thank you!

 (Note: :white_check_mark: indicates a completed book)

 ## Table of Contents